sftpgo/docs/docs/placeholders.md

 | `Info` | string | Additional information. |
 | `Error` | string | Error message, if any. |

+Every user the action ran for is reported.
+A user whose check could not start carries the reason on each configured path, and a check that stops on one path reports the remaining ones with `Info` set, so a path with nothing to remove stays distinguishable from a path that was never examined.
+Iterate `Results` and read `Error` to see what happened for each user; `{{.Errors}}` reports the outcome of the action as a whole, including how many checks failed out of those performed.

 `{{.RetentionReports}}` is also available as an email attachment or HTTP multipart file containing compressed CSV reports.

 #### `{{.DryRun}}`